Qiamast/IGSEBot/README.md

 ## TODOs 👨🏻‍💻

+- [x] make search query pagination easy like ":2" => this means page 2
 - [ ] add Search feature on robot chat page
 - [ ] add GIF about how to use bot
 - [ ] FIX search query at every complete title now a letter